Half-Pint Resale is:

 Maternity and nursing items, and children’s clothing up to age 12.
 If a pregnant woman or a young family could use it, we likely have it!
 The focus is always on the upcoming season, so that you don’t need to sort through fleecy winter stuff in spring when all you really want to look for is shorts and beach hats!
 But no worries – come fall, fleecy stuff is everywhere, and the beach hats are being saved for spring.

 So you don't have car seats?
 What about cribs?

 We feel that the liability in offering car seats for consignment is too great.
 If a car seat has been through an accident, it is no longer considered safe.
 Safety for children is an utmost concern and priority and since we can’t prove what has happened to a seat since it was first purchased, we don’t offer them for sale.

 Cash and check!
 We don’t offer credit cards at the main check at this time because the fees are large, and we want to keep the sale free for all shoppers and give the most to consignors that we possibly can.
 As I’m sure you’ve heard from other small businesses, credit cards can be very expensive.
-We’re just a couple of local moms who designed this sale, so we want to keep the money out in the community, not being paid to the Credit Card Companies and big banks!
+We want to keep the money out in the community, not being paid to the Credit Card Companies and big banks!